Kuwait Armed Forces: Kuwait Air Force

 According to Jane's World's Air Forces the operational doctrine of the Kuwaiti Air Force is to provide air support to ground forces as part of a coalition, rather than alone.
 It is made up of 2,500 people organized into two fighter/ground attack squadrons, two fixed-wing transport squadrons, two helicopter squadrons, a utility squadron and a training/attack helicopter squadron.
 Although comparatively small in size, it is well equipped and trained, with Kuwaiti pilots averaging 210 flying hours per year.
 It does not constitute any offensive threat, but can support ground forces in defensive operations.

 Kuwait Land Force

 The Kuwait Land Force consists of active-duty personnel organized into three armored brigades, two mechanized infantry brigades, a mechanized reconnaissance brigade, an artillery brigade, a combat engineering brigade, a reserve brigade, and various other commands.
 The brigades are small by western standards, roughly the equivalent of small regiments or large battalions.
 They are "cadre forces", kept up to 80 percent of full strength, with the balance made up of reserves in case of war.

-Although the threat from Iraq was replaced by the war on terror, forces structure has remained largely unchanged since 2000.